cloudmesh-community/book/chapters/preface/notation.md

 :cloud:

 > If you click on the :cloud: in a heading, you can go directly to the document in github that contains the next content.
-This is copnvenient to fix errors or make additions to the content.
+This is convenient to fix errors or make additions to the content.

 $